datatheorem/strongarm/README.md

 store their symbol's _indexes into the larger symbol table_ in the indirect symbol table.
 The offset of a segment's data in the indirect symbol table is given by `segment.reserved1`.

-Thus, to get the indexes in the external symbol table of the pointers in the `__la_symbol_ptr` segment, we can use a loop like:
+Thus, to get references to symbols in the external symbol table of the pointers in the `__la_symbol_ptr` segment, we can use a loop like:
 ```python
         for (index, symbol_ptr) in enumerate(external_symtab):